Sarus crane: Courtship and breeding

-Sarus cranes have loud, trumpeting calls, which as in other cranes, are produced by the elongated trachea that forms coils within the sternal region.
+Sarus cranes have loud, trumpeting calls, which, as in other cranes, are produced by the elongated windpipe that forms coils within the sternal region.
 Pairs may indulge in spectacular displays of calling in unison and posturing.
 These include "dancing" movements that are performed both during and outside the breeding season and involve a short series of jumping and bowing movements made as one of the pair circles around the other.
 Dancing may also be a displacement activity, when the nest or young is threatened.
 The cranes breed mainly during the monsoons in India (from July to October, although a second brood may occur), and breeding has been recorded in all the months.
 They build large nests, platforms made of reeds and vegetation in wet marshes or paddy fields.
 The nest is constructed within shallow water by piling up rushes, straw, grasses with their roots, and mud so that the platform rises above the level of the water to form a little island.
 The nest is unconcealed and conspicuous, being visible from afar, and defended fiercely by the pair.

 Data collated over a century from South Asia show sarus cranes nesting throughout the year.
 More focused observations, however, show nesting patterns to be closely tied to rainfall patterns.
 An exception to this rule was the unseasonal nesting observed in the artificially flooded Keoladeo-Ghana National Park, and in marshes created by irrigation canals in Kota district of Rajasthan, India.
 Based on these observations, unseasonal nesting (or nesting outside of the monsoon) of sarus cranes was thought to be due to either the presence of two populations, some pairs raising a second brood, and unsuccessful breeding by some pairs in the normal monsoon season, prompting them to nest again when conditions such as flooded marshes remain.
 A comprehensive assessment of unseasonal nesting based on collation of over 5,000 breeding records, however, showed that unseasonal nesting by sarus cranes in South Asia was very rare and was only carried out by pairs that did not succeed in raising chicks in the normal nesting season.
 Unseasonal nests were initiated in years when rainfall extended beyond the normal June–October period, and when rainfall volume was higher than normal; or when artificial wet habitats were created by man-made structures such as reservoirs and irrigation canals to enhance crop production.
 Nest initiation in northern Queensland is also closely tied to rainfall patterns, with most nests being initiated immediately after the first major rains.